 When to Contact a Medical Professional

-Call your health care provider if you have blood in the urine or swelling of your body.
+Call your provider if you have blood in your urine or swelling of your body.

 If you have lupus nephritis, call your provider if you notice decreased urine output.